 - Which projects and processes need approvals from other people in the company?
 How are approvals requested and facilitated?

-At the minimum, these answers should give you an insight into the minimum necessary amount of emails, messages, calls, meetings, and documents for everything to happen in the designated time frame.
+At a minimum, these answers should give you an insight into the necessary amount of emails, messages, calls, meetings, and documents for everything to happen in the designated time frame.

 3) Define methods of communication